Skip to main content

 Looking for a great Android tablet?
 We've got you covered, thanks to the results of our independent lab tests.

-This is because, unlike Apple, Google is happy for other brands to use its Android tablet operating system.
-The likes of Lenovo, Samsung and Xiaomi all use it.
-Then there's Amazon, which uses a variation of Android with a different app store.
-All these brands put their own spin on Android tablets, but it's still Google's operating system at the core.
+You'll find a range of brands on this list because, unlike Apple, Google is happy for other brands to use its Android tablet operating system.
+These brands include Lenovo, Samsung and Xiaomi.
+Amazon does things a bit differently, using its own spin on Android with a separate app store.
+To be fair, while all these different brands put their own 'look' on their tablets, Google's operating system is still the engine under the bonnet for most of them.

 What is the best Android tablet to buy?